HELPS Tax Break for

 IRS Publication 575, Pension and Annuity Income

-The current section of IRS Publication 575 (page 6), Insurance Premiums for Retired Public Safety Officers, is reproduced below.
-You or your tax professional may wish to verify that there is not an updated version by visiting irs.gov.
+The current section of IRS Publication 575 (page 7), Insurance Premiums for Retired Public Safety Officers, is reproduced below, as well as the update section for 2022.
+You or your tax professional may wish to verify that there is not a newer version by visiting irs.gov.

 Insurance Premiums for Retired Public Safety Officers.